 Helpline: 0303 123 1113 (local rate) or 01625 545 745

-Sirona takes the handling of your information extremely seriously.
+We take the handling of your information extremely seriously.
 This includes any information provided via this website.
 We will retain any information submitted online, in digital and/or hard copy form, in order to respond or deal with any request, enquiry, feedback or other submission you may have made.

-By using this website you may receive certain third party Cookies on your computer.
-Third party cookies may be used on this Website for improvement of our products or services.
-These cookies are not integral to the services provided by the Website.
-All Cookies used by this Website are used in accordance with current UK and EU Cookie Law.
-Certain features of the Website may depend upon Cookies to function.
-UK and EU Cookie Law deems these Cookies to be “strictly necessary.
-This Website uses analytics services provided by Google Analytics.
-Website analytics refers to a set of tools used to collect and analyse usage statistics, enabling us to better understand how Users use the Website.
-This, in turn, enables us to improve the Website and the products services offered through it.
-Whilst our use of them does not pose any risk to your privacy or your safe use of the Website, it does enable us to continually improve our business.
+By using this website you may receive certain third party cookies on your computer.
+Third party cookies may be used on this website for improvement of our products or services.
+These cookies are not integral to the services provided by the website.
+All cookies used by this website are used in accordance with current UK and EU Cookie Law.
+Certain features of the website may depend upon cookies to function.
+UK and EU Cookie Law deems these cookies to be strictly necessary.
+This website uses analytics services provided by Google Analytics.
+Website analytics refers to a set of tools used to collect and analyse usage statistics, enabling us to better understand how users use the website.
+This, in turn, enables us to improve the website and the products services offered through it.
+Whilst our use of them does not pose any risk to your privacy or your safe use of the website, it does enable us to continually improve our business.

-You can choose to enable or disable Cookies in your internet browser.
+You can choose to enable or disable cookies in your internet browser.
 Most internet browsers also enable you to choose whether you wish to disable all cookies or only third party cookies.
-By default, most internet browsers accept Cookies but this can be changed.
+By default, most internet browsers accept cookies but this can be changed.
 For further details, please consult the help menu in your internet browser.
-You can choose to delete Cookies at any time however you may lose any information that enables you to access the Website more quickly and efficiently including, but not limited to, personalisation settings.
+You can choose to delete cookies at any time however you may lose any information that enables you to access the website more quickly and efficiently including, but not limited to, personalisation settings.